12 best typing software programs to learn to type fast

 Nessy Fingers

-Nessy Fingers is an online typing tutor for kids.
-Aged for children 7 to 12, the program aims to teach its students essential techniques while also improving their spelling skills.
-It sports a playful background scheme and hosts games, trophy hunts and exercises.
-This best typing software tutor is also one of the few that support dyslexic children by slowing down the words per minute and teaching letter keys in alphabetical order, thus providing more structure.
+Nessy Fingers is an online typing tutor designed for children aged 7 to 12.
+The program focuses on teaching essential touch typing techniques while also helping to improve spelling skills.
+Its playful background includes games, trophy hunts, and engaging exercises.
+The program is particularly supportive of dyslexic children, offering slower words per minute and teaching letter keys in alphabetical order, creating a more structured and accessible learning environment.

 10 FastFingers

-A platform offering free typing programs and games to increase speed, accuracy and spelling.
-Users can start with a typing test to assess their levels, strengths and weaknesses, and then try one of the exercises available.
+A platform is offering free typing lessons and games to increase typing speed per minute, accuracy, and spelling.
+Users get started with a typing test to assess their levels, strengths and weaknesses, and then try one of the exercises available.
 The most fun, however, is the option to take part in competitions.
-Challenge yourself, it is suitable for all ages.
+Challenge yourself; it is suitable for all age groups.

 TypingQuest

-TypingQuest offers online typing programs and lessons to train keyboarding skills.
-One popular typing program is TypingMaster 10 for Windows which has been used by more than 3 million students so far.
-TypingQuest also hosts products to play typing games, build motor skills, access tests, drills, exams and virtual keyboards.
+TypingQuest offers custom online courses to train keyboarding skills.
+One popular tutor is TypingMaster 10 for Windows, which has been used by more than 3 million students so far.
+TypingQuest also hosts products to play typing games, build motor skills, and access tests, drills, exams, and virtual keyboards.

 EduTyping

-EdyTyping.com offers typing programs, curriculums and lessons for K12 levels.
-Apart from teaching basic skills this online touch typing tutor also focuses on word processing, spreadsheets and presentations.
-It is used by schools across the United States.
-It is a full virtual keyboarding course program.
+EdyTyping.com offers typing programs and lessons with a comprehensive curriculum for K12 levels.
+Apart from teaching basic skills, this online touch typing tutor also focuses on word processing, spreadsheets, and presentations.
+It is used by schools across the United States and is a full virtual keyboarding course program.

 Learn Typing

-Learn Typing is a free online touch typing tutor for both beginners and advanced.
-Typing lessons are paired with tests and keyboard shortcuts to make them more effective.
+Learn Typing is a free typing tutor for both beginners and advanced.
+The free typing lessons are paired with tests and keyboard shortcuts to make them more effective.
 You can also play typing games to enhance your eye-hand coordination, cognitive skills, and motor memory.
-Despite being a free typing software program, Learn Typing shows no third-party advertisements, popups, spam, or timeouts.
+Despite being free typing software, the tutor displays no third-party advertisements, popups, spam, or timeouts.

-To be honest, this list above could actually keep growing forever as there are so many best typing programs for kids and adults worth mentioning.
-Trying to be comprehensive, feel free also to check out the other best typing software programs.
+To be honest, this list above could actually keep growing forever, as there are so many typing programs for kids and adults worth mentioning.
+If you are trying to be comprehensive, feel free to check out the other typing tutors, particularly if you are after a free version.

 Thanks for reading this far, and enjoy practicing.